It's not unusual, as a Christian single woman, to become annoyed with the questions about your marital

 Sister, even

-though the attack was subtle and disguised as harmless entertainment, you were
+though the attack was subtle and disguised as harmless entertainment, you were hit by the Devil's Romantic Illusion.

 walked by faith before and now it’s time to do it again (2 Corinthians 5:7).
-Recharge your spiritual engine by fueling up with what you

-the challenges you have being single.
-He knows how you long to be married.
+He knew you before you were conceived (Jeremiah 1:5).
+He knows your challenges as a single.
+He knows you want to be married.
 He hasn’t forgotten you or your desires.
-So stop

 3- Prepare